adessoTurkey-dotNET/.github/profile/README.md

   <h1>adesso Turkey - .NET Team</h1>
 </p>

-Established in 2013, adesso Turkey is a fully-owned subsidiary of adesso SE, a leading IT service provider in Central Europe.
+adesso Group, with offices in Germany, Austria, Switzerland, Netherlands, Spain, Finland, Bulgaria, Turkey, U.S.A. and UK, provides IT consultancy and custom software development services focusing on core business processes of enterprises.

-adesso Turkey brings inventors, engineers and designers together to create digital products, provide continuity through quality assurance and offer custom software development & IT solutions.
+Established in 2013, adesso Turkey is a fully-owned subsidiary of adesso Group.
+With more than 550 employees, it delivers custom IT solutions and IT consultancy for both Turkey and European markets. adesso Turkey is unique among adesso Group companies with its nearshore capability branded as SmartShore.